-Part of my work in running a boutique self-catering accommodation on Gozo and providing a truly personalised hospitality is certainly recommending the right places, which sites and when to visit and also where to buy authentic locally produced food and eat out.
+Part of my work in running boutique self-catering accommodations on Gozo and providing a truly personalised hospitality is certainly recommending the right places, which sites and when to visit and also where to buy authentic locally produced food and eat out.
 This is one of such places where to meet locals and eat the local way.

 It’s Saturday morning, 6 January 2018.
 Just another perfect day with the lovely sunrise and day temperature expected to be 20 degrees Celsius (maltairport.com).